eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/e-pseudonyms-including-user-authentication-mechanism.md

 Finally, for completeness, in [Appendix A](#appendix-b-questions-related-to-use-cases-a-and-b), we include some of the previous questions that was discussed during the meetings for the basic use cases ([Use Case A](#41-use-case-a-pseudonymous-authentication) and [Use Case B](#42-use-case-b-presentation-of-attributes-with-subsequent-authentication-using-pseudonyms)).

 ## 2 Types of Pseudonyms
-A pseudonym is a fictitious name taken by a person for a particular purpose.
+A pseudonym is an alternative name or identifier used by a person for a particular purpose.
-Before examining the legal requirements for the Pseudonyms functionality, we introduce three different types of pseudonyms that we will distinguish between in this paper.
+Before examining the legal requirements for the Pseudonyms functionality, we introduce three different types of pseudonyms that can achieve different policy and technical goals and which we will use in this paper.

 - **Verifiable pseudonym:** A verifiable pseudonym is a pseudonym that allows a User to prove possession over the pseudonym and thereby authenticate as the pseudonym.
-- **Attested pseudonym:** An attested pseudonym is a subtype of a verifiable pseudonym, allowing Relying Parties to verify that a third party has attested that pseudonym to a User.
-Further, the User can prove possession over this pseudonym towards such Relying Parties.
+- **Attested pseudonym:** An attested pseudonym is a subtype of a verifiable pseudonym, allowing Relying Parties to verify that a third party has attested that a pseudonym is owned by a User.
 - **Scope rate limited pseudonym:** A scope rate limited pseudonym is a subtype of a verifiable pseudonym guaranteeing that the user is limited to control only a certain number of pseudonyms within the rate for a given scope.

 A special case of a *scope rate limited pseudonym* occurs when the rate is set to 1.
 In that case, each User is guaranteed to have at most one valid pseudonym within the relevant scope, for example, in an electronic voting system.
 This is often referred to as a *scope unique* or *scope exclusive pseudonym*.

 Note also that the EUDI Wallet ecosystem already enables *attested pseudonyms* as there are no hindrances for an Attestation Provider to issue a (Q)EAA attesting to a particular pseudonym for a User.
 As such attestations are key-bound, a User could subsequently authenticate as such pseudonym by making a verifiable presentation to Relying Parties.
 There is however no EU-wide definition of such an attestation type.
+The concept of Cryptographic Binding of Attestations scheme as discussed in [Topic K - Combined Presentation of Attributes](https://github.com/eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/blob/main/docs/discussion-topics/k-combined-presentation-of-attestations.md) would allow such attested pseudonyms to be cryptographically bound to the same User during issuance.

 ## 3 Legal Requirements for Pseudonyms